X-Men: Evolution: Comic books

 In January 2002, Marvel Comics began publishing an X-Men: Evolution comic book, partially based on the show.
 Written by Devin K. Grayson with art by Studio XD, it was abruptly canceled after the ninth issue due to low sales.
 The series has been reprinted in two trade paperbacks.

 The comic introduced the Evolution version of the Morlocks before they appeared on the show, and their appearances and motivations were radically different in both versions.
-It also featured an appearance from Mimic who never appeared on the show.
+It also featured an appearance from Mimic, who never appeared on the series.

 An ongoing plot line would have introduced the Evolution version of Mister Sinister, but the comic was canceled before it could be resolved.
 However, the cover of the unreleased issue 10 does reveal his intended character design.

 Action figurines

 Toy Biz created a line of action figures.
 Taco Bell ran the first X-Men: Evolution themed promotion with its Kid's Meals.
 Burger King also ran a Kid's Meal promotion which included X-Men: Evolution toys.
 Each toy included a mini-disc with games, screen-savers, and a mini-comic related to the character.
 The lineup included Rogue, Mystique, Cyclops, Wolverine, Magneto, Quicksilver, Nightcrawler, and Toad.